RobWiederstein/my-hugo-blog/content/recipe/basic-vinegrettes/index.md

 image:
   - image/food.jpg
 caption: Oil and vinegar.
 summary:  Vinegrettes aren't hard, but you need some basic ingredients and a little imagination to get started.
-This post lists a few of my back ups for salads.
+This post lists a few of my backups for salads.
 categories:  ["recipe", "salad"]
 tags: ["vegetarian"]
 source:  Rob Wiederstein